openharmony/docs/en/application-dev/reference/apis/js-apis-wallpaper.md

 # Wallpaper

+> **NOTE**
+>
-> **NOTE**<br>The initial APIs of this module are supported since API version 7.
+> The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import